John Iffert: Priesthood

-Iffert was administrator of St. Mary Immaculate Conception in Mt.
-Vernon, Illinois, from 2008 to 2010, administrator of St. Theresa of Avila Parish in Salem, Illinois, and St. Elizabeth Ann Seton Parish in Kinmundy, Illinois from 2009 to 2010, pastor of St. Mary from 2010 to 2020 and pastor of St. Barbara Parish in Scheller, Illinois, from 2014 to 2020.
-In 2020, Iffert was named vicar general for the Diocese of Belleville and pastor of St. Stephen in Caseyville, Illinois.
+The diocese in 2008 named Iffert as administrator of St. Mary Immaculate Conception Parish in Mt.
+Vernon, Illinois.
+In 2009, he also became administrator of St. Theresa of Avila Parish in Salem, Illinois, and St. Elizabeth Ann Seton Parish in Kinmundy, Illinois.

+The diocese appointed Iffert as pastor of St. Mary Immaculate Conception in 2010, a job he would hold for the next ten years.
+In 2014 he also assumed responsibility for St. Barbara Parish in Scheller, Illinois.
+In 2020, Bishop Michael McGovern named Iffert as vicar general for the diocese; he was also moved to St. Stephen Parish in Caseyville, Illinois.